 Prof Wong Tien Yin, Medical Director and Chair, EYE-ACP, Senior Consultant,

 Medical Retina Department (Retina Centre), Singapore National Eye Centre (SNEC), a member of the

-Professor Wong, who is also the Executive Director of the Singapore Eye Research Institute(SERI), Provost’s Chair Professor of Ophthalmology, Vice Dean, Office of Clinical Sciences and Head, Academic Medicine, Research Institute, Duke-NUS Graduate School of Medicine said Family doctors in many countries, including those in Singapore, can actually analyse the eye photographs, but are just too busy to do this for all diabetic patients.
+Professor Wong, who is the Provost’s Chair Professor of Ophthalmology, NUS; Vice Dean, Office of Clinical Sciences and Head, Academic Medicine, Research Institute, Duke-NUS Graduate School of Medicine said Family doctors in many countries, including those in Singapore, can actually analyse the eye photographs, but are just too busy to do this for all diabetic patients.